COVID-19 (Coronavirus) Resources and Information

 - Information about the USDA Farmers to Families Food Box program, including lists of contracted suppliers, can be found here.

 Economic Injury Disaster Loan Program: As part of the CARES Act, Congress also appropriated $562 million in funding for the Small Business Administration Economic Injury Disaster Loan Program (EIDL) is also available to businesses with no more than 500 employees, including emergency grants up to $10,000 to cover emergency expenses directly related to COVID-19, such as paid sick leave for employees directly affected by COVID-19, payroll to retain employees during business disruptions or substantial slowdowns, meeting increased costs to supply the supply chain, and paying obligations that cannot be met due to lost revenue.
+SBA is currently accepting new Economic Injury Disaster Loan (EIDL) applications from all qualified small businesses, including agricultural businesses, and private nonprofit organizations.

 - USDA statement on agricultural producer eligibility for EIDL program